What is acne?

 How can you try to prevent acne?

 Acne can’t be cured.
-Most people are likely to experience some form acne in their lives.
+Most people are likely to experience some form of acne in their lives.
 Preventing acne is a huge part of treatment and often requires some form of skin care routine.

 Stopping smoking can help improve signs of adult acne as smoking has been directly attributed to causing adult acne.